Cette publication est également disponible en :

 By defining the Zohar a Renaissance-like phenomenon, we gain a new perspective on the Zohar Mantuan edition as well and we can fully appreciate the work of Mantuan and Cremona editors and typographers as an identarian project.

-I will follow here the path first set by Elizabeth Eisenstein in her seminal two volumes work on The Printing Press as an Agent of Change , first published in 1979 17 E. Eisenstein, The Printing Press as an Agent of Change: Communications and Cultural Transformations in Early-Modern Europe, 2 vols., Cambridge 1979..
-I am aware of the scholarly debate the book has aroused and cannot discuss in the present paper the aspects of Eisenstein work I don’t agree with.
-However, I believe that Eisenstein is basically right in defining the Renaissance as a process “initiated in the age of scribes and perpetuated in the ages of printers”.
-What differentiates the Italian Renaissance from the xv e -xvi e centuries of previous “Renaissance”, for example that of the twelfth e century, it is the fact that the latter were confined to the world of the manuscript, while the first was perpetuated thanks to the invention of typography.
-Obviously Italian Renaissance is much more than just printing, but it stands to reason that without printed books the process initiated by Humanists like Petrarca wouldn’t had reached its enduring influence on Western civilization.
+I will follow here the path laid out by Elizabeth Eisenstein in her seminal work, * The Printing Press as an Agent of Change *, first published in 1979 17(E. Eisenstein, *The Printing Press as an Agent of Change: Communications and Cultural Transformations in Early-Modern Europe*, 2 vols., Cambridge 1979 ).
+I am well aware of the scholarly debate the book has generated, and it is not my intention here to discuss aspects of Eisenstein’s work with which I disagree.
+However, I believe Eisenstein is fundamentally correct in defining the Renaissance as a process “inaugurated in the age of scribes and perpetuated in the age of printers.”
+What distinguishes the Italian Renaissance of the 15th and 16th centuries from earlier “Renaissances,” for example, that of the 12th century, is that the latter were confined to the world of manuscripts, while the former was perpetuated by the invention of typography.
+Obviously, the Italian Renaissance was not limited to printing, but it goes without saying that, without printed books, the process initiated by humanists like Petrarch would not have had the lasting influence it had on Western civilization.

 I think that the Zohar Renaissance can be termed in exactly the same way.
 She was born in the xiii e century in Castile and continued in the 16th e century in Italy thanks to the printing press.
 It is such a two-steps development that gives to the project is full-fletched status of a Jewish-Renaissance.
 Neither the company of the xiii e century nor the printing press of the 16th e century, taken separately, could not have achieved such relevance.
 To put it in different words, the Mantuan (and the Cremona) Zohar are “old wine in new vessel”.
 But it is only in this combination that we can fully appreciate the taste of a daring mystical utopia.

 “Rabbi Meir said: Do not look at the vessel, but rather at what it contains; there may be a new vessel filled with aged wine, or an old vessel in which there is not even new [wine].”
 (Avot 4:27).
 Let us ignore Rabbi Meir’s advice for a moment and look at the vessel.
 The printing of the Zohar has changed dramatically the audience of the work.
 No matter how refined and intelligent the project of the Castilian kabbalists was, being confined to manuscript dissemination greatly hindered its diffusion.
-As we learn from the preface by Emmanuel de Corropoli, in his haqdamat ha-magiah , the manuscripts of Zohar were quite rare in Italy in the xvi e century and could only be obtained at the cost of very great efforts from their jealous owners18 In the preface to the first volume of the Mantuan edition of the Zohar (fol.
-[4] r ), the editor – Immanuel ben Gavriel de Corropoli of the Gallichi family – describes his work of textual editing, for which he used, among others, manuscripts owned by Yehudah ben Mosheh Blanis and Elyaqim ben Yeshayah from Macerata, and an “ancient” codex brought from Safed.… As we have seen, Liebes has brilliantly stressed the Renaissance-like import of the Zohar.
+As we learn from the preface by Emmanuel de Corropoli, in his haqdamat ha-magiah , the manuscripts of Zohar were quite rare in Italy in the xvi e century and could only be obtained at the cost of very great efforts from their jealous owners 18 In the preface to the first volume of the Mantuan edition of the Zohar (fol.
+[4] r ), the editor – Immanuel ben Gavriel de Corropoli of the Gallichi family – describes his work of textual editing, for which he used, among others, manuscripts owned by Yehudah ben Mosheh Blanis and Elyaqim ben Yeshayah from Macerata, and an “ancient” codex brought from Safed. … As we have seen, Liebes has brilliantly stressed the Renaissance-like import of the Zohar.
 But the fact that such an assessment has first surfaced in a scholarly essay published in 2001, shows that in its original setting, Zoharic lore was only potentially an influent identitarian project.
 In order to really affect a sizable portion of the Jewish world, it lacked the necessary penetration.

 Mantua Kabalistic School and the Zohar